-In this section, a series of charts shows the percentages of beneficiaries who rated a certain aspect of their care highly in the surveys fielded in fiscal year 2020 and each compared to the civilian benchmark, which is indicated with a horizontal line.
-Percentages that differ significantly from the benchmark are indicated with filled points, and
+In this section, a series of charts shows the percentages of beneficiaries who rated a certain aspect of their care highly in the surveys fielded in fiscal year 2020 and each of the previous two fiscal years.
+These ratings are compared to the civilian benchmark, which is indicated with a horizontal line.
+Percentages that differ significantly from the benchmark are indicated with filled points, and percentages that do not differ significantly from the benchmark are indicated with open points.